umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 6 - Property Based Testing and OOP.md

 sidebar_position: 6
 ---

-# Discussion 6: Property Based Testing
+# Discussion 6: Property Based Testing and OOP

 Welcome to the fourth discussion!
-This week you'll learn more about writing property based tests.
+This week you'll learn more about writing property based tests and OOP.

 ## Materials